Get

 Put simply, an abscess is a pocket of pus beneath the skin.
 Although abscesses can occur in any part of the body (brain, spine, muscle, abdomen, etc.), we will only be talking about the subcutaneous, or superficial, variety.

 Abscesses can form when something penetrates the skin, like a stick, foxtail/grass seed, claw, or tooth, introducing bacteria from the outside world into the body.
 They can also come from within, like a tooth or anal gland abscess.
-Knowing what the source of the abscess is can be helpful in knowing how to treat it, as different sources of infection will have different types of bacteria.
+Knowing what the source of the dog’s abscess is can be helpful in knowing how to treat it, as different sources of infection will have different types of bacteria.

 If you are concerned about the health and well-being of your pet, seek veterinary advice for the best course of action.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Why Do Abscesses Form?